Toreros face No. 8 Michigan on Friday at 1:30 USD takes on sixth ranked opponent in a row

 Stephens is a native of Phoenix, Arizona, and was a nationally ranked player on the junior circuit before enrolling at the University of Arizona.
 After completing her collegiate playing career in 1979, she began her coaching career as an assistant for the Arizona Wildcats.

-The University of San Diego women's tennis team faced their second loss against a nationally ranked team Saturday morning at the Skip and Cindy Hogan Tennis Center.
-The Toreros fell to No. 51...
+The University of San Diego women's tennis team (1-6) suffered a heartbreaking loss Saturday afternoon at the Skip and Cindy Hogan Tennis Center.
+Today's match-up proved to be the tightest yet,...
 Read More [+]

-The University of San Diego women's tennis team look to bounce back from their 4-3 loss against Hawai'i to face the No. 51 University of Washington Huskies this Saturday at the Skip and Cindy Hogan...
+The University of San Diego women's tennis team stay on their home courts this week to face the North Texas Mean Green Saturday morning at the Skip and Cindy Hogan Tennis Center.
+Saturday's match...
 Read More [+]

-The University of San Diego women's tennis team battled it out against the No. 56 Hawai'i Rainbow Wahine Thursday afternoon at the Skip and Cindy Hogan Tennis Center.
-In a match decided by third...
+The University of San Diego women's tennis were unable to slow down the San José State Spartans Saturday afternoon at the Skip and Cindy Hogan Tennis Center.
+Tight singles matches would go...
 Read More [+]